Evaluation of CZT Detector Performance in Alpha and Gamma Spectrometry: Conclusions

 \section{Conclusions}

-From the lifetime product values obtained, we can roughly estimate the performance of the characterized CZT crystals.
-However, in order to have more certainty in the estimation, infrared (IR) imaging and follow-up charge-transport studies are required.
-Defect density and qualitative composition are performance-defining for CZT-based devices~\cite{c}.
-The results of the charge-transport and IR defect studies will be reported in forthcoming publications.
+The described test setups produce reliable spectroscopic and electrical behavior characterizations for CZT measurements.
+The extracted lifetime-mobility products are consistent with the standard CZT material~\cite{a,d}.
+This shows that the setup can be used to identify the properties of the sensors, as in this case suggests a common origin for the samples.
+The bulk resistivity of the samples correlates with the $\mu\tau$ values based on the IV/CV characteristics, except for sample 1 being an outlier.
+From the obtained values, it is possible to estimate the expected performance of CZT devices.
+However, in order to have more certainty in the estimation, infrared imaging and follow-up charge-transport studies are required.
+The defect density and qualitative composition are performance-defining for CZT-based devices~\cite{f}.
+The developed methods discussed in this paper serve as the basis for subsequent studies linking the detector defect composition to spectroscopic performance.

-We also observe a large qualitative difference in response to gamma and alpha ionizing radiation for samples 1 and 3.
+Large qualitative difference in response to gamma and alpha ionizing radiation for samples 1 and 3 was observed.
 Based on the IV/CV characteristics and resistivity values, it was expected to see sample 3 perform similarly to the rest of the batch, and the sample 1 to be the outlier.
-Nonetheless, the sample 1 shows better energy resolution under alpha source irradiation, but fails to properly convert the gamma radiation energy to a detectable charge.
+Nonetheless, sample 1 shows better energy resolution under alpha source irradiation, but fails to properly convert the gamma radiation energy to a detectable charge.
+The described indicates the differences in the surface and bulk defect compositions as a potential reason.
+These results show that the full set of measurements is required to give a proper estimate of the CZT sample performance.

-One further step to improve the SE and $\mu\tau$ estimation results is to record a set of waveforms yielding sufficient statistics.
-Filtering out the waveforms of certain shape and amplitude would allow for a more precise estimation of the SE and underlying physics.
+One further step to improve the SE and $\mu\tau$ estimation results is to record a set of waveforms with sufficient statistics.
+Filtering out waveforms with specific shapes and amplitudes would allow for a more precise estimation of the SE and provide insight into underlying physical properties, such as defect configuration in the samples.